benny801205/Tik-tok-toe-Unity/README.md

 # Tik tok toe/Unity
+ Made by Unity
  a cross platform cell phone game
+ Use Firebase to build a register and log in system.
+ Stupid AI player